 Drug delivery:

 The minimal progress in the treatment of pediatric brain tumors in the past decades may be attributed to a limited drug distribution in the brain.
-Most chemotherapeutics – and small molecules in particular – are good substrates of drug efflux transporters, as they have historically been selected for their inability to pass the blood-brain-barrier (BBB) to minimalize neurological damage and treatment related side effects.
+Most chemotherapeutics – and small molecules in particular – are good substrates of drug efflux transporters, as they have historically been selected for their inability to pass the BBB to minimalize neurological damage and treatment related side effects.
 However, good brain penetration and subsequent drug accumulation will be essential for the treatment of (pediatric) brain tumors.
 Thus, novel treatment strategies (both invasive- and non-invasive) need to be developed, such as convection enhanced-, intra-arterial-, or intranasal delivery, sonoporation, implanted therapies, the use of nanocarriers, chemical modification of parent drugs with vectors that help crossing the BBB, or co-administration of chemotherapeutic agents with compounds that open up the BBB.

 Novel research models: